indentlabs/gpt-3-experiments/README.md

 ## Disclaimer

-This repository has no affiliation with OpenAI and was inspired by the thought-provoking repo by @minimaxir of [the same name](https://github.com/minimaxir/gpt-3-experiments).
+This repository has no affiliation with OpenAI and was inspired by the similar thought-provoking repo by @minimaxir of [the same name](https://github.com/minimaxir/gpt-3-experiments).